seepick/diamond/doc/howto-k8s/commands.md

 ====

 * Install `❯ homebrew install minikube`
+* might need to check whether your OS supports virtualization (maybe also need a hypervisor like virtualbox?)
 * Running `❯ minikube start` you might receive an error:
     * "_❌ Exiting due to DRV_DOCKER_NOT_RUNNING: Found docker, but the docker service isn't running.
 Try restarting the docker